AnStroh/PlotDigitizer.jl/README.md

 ### Creating a Line of Points

-Once the window has opened, you are free to click in the window to add points to create a line.
+Once the window has opened, you are free to click in the window to add points to create a line (left mouse button).
 This line is a list of points in the coordinate system defined by the boundary conditions of the axis.
 The coordinates of the new point will appear in the REPL.

 ### Deleting Points